orientechnologies/orientdb-docs/source/Configuration.md

 ##### client.channel.dbReleaseWaitTimeout

-Delay in ms. after which data modification command will be resent if DB was frozen.
+Delay (in ms), after which a data modification command will be resent, if the DB was frozen..

 ```
 Setting name...: client.channel.dbReleaseWaitTimeout